MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/governance.md

 ### Cost management recommendations

-- Use Azure Cost Management + Billing to implement financial oversight on resources in your environment.
+- Use Cost Management to implement financial oversight on resources in your environment.
 - Use tags in Azure to append metadata to resources, which might enable granular analysis of spend (such as cost center or project name).

 ## Azure governance in the Azure landing zone accelerator